 Learn MoreThis village has a strong Welsh community with the Memmorial Hall being the centre point, where of many of the activities are held.
 The river Conwy runs through the village with a stone bridge allowing the road to cross.
 The village has a history that surpasses it known name know Ysbyty Ifan (St John's Hospital) where the St John Knights built a hospital here back in 1200 century.

-Learn MoreThe best way of getting in contact with me by using the Free Estimate Form or by email.
-I check my emails and website notifications every evening and respond to them.
+Learn MoreThe best way of getting in contact with us is by using the Free Estimate Form.
 I seldom check or have my mobile phone on me due to the nature of my work and some places I work have no mobile signal.
+Enquiries are responded to within working hours Monday to Friday.